pulkitadil/AlgorithmicTradingStrategies/README.md

-# Algorithmic Trading Strategies
+# Stocks, Options and Algorithmic Trading Strategies

-- This repo contains a report of the reading I did on various trading strategies like market-making, hedging, mean reversion and momentum-based strategies involving moving averages, Relative Strength Index (RSI), arbitrage strategies, and pairs trading.
+- This repo contains a report of the reading I did on stock market basics, options, and various trading strategies like market-making, hedging, mean reversion and momentum-based strategies.
 - The repo also includes programs for backtesting of some simple strategies using ```backtesting``` library in python.